Distortion (music): Power amplifier distortion

-Because driving the power valves this hard also means maximum volume, which can be difficult to manage in a small recording or rehearsal space, many solutions have emerged that in some way divert some of this power valve output from the speakers, and allow the player to generate power valve distortion without excessive volume.
+Because driving the power valves this hard also means maximum volume, which can be difficult to manage in a small recording or rehearsal space, many solutions have emerged that divert some of this power valve output from the speakers, and allow the player to generate power valve distortion without excessive volume.
 These include built-in or separate power attenuators and power-supply-based power attenuation, such as a VVR, or Variable Voltage Regulator to drop the voltage on the valves' plates, to increase distortion whilst lowering volume.
 Guitarists such as Eddie Van Halen have been known to use variacs before VVR technology was invented.
 Lower-power valve amps (such as a quarter-watt or less), speaker isolation cabinets, and low-efficiency guitar speakers are also used to tame the volume.

 Power-valve distortion can also be produced in a dedicated rackmount valve power amp.
 A modular rackmount setup often involves a rackmount preamp, a rackmount valve power amp, and a rackmount dummy load to attenuate the output to desired volume levels.
 Some effects pedals internally produce power-valve distortion, including an optional dummy load for use as a power-valve distortion pedal.
 Such effects units can use a preamp valve such as the 12AX7 in a power-valve circuit configuration (as in the Stephenson's Stage Hog), or use a conventional power valve, such as the EL84 (as in the H&K Crunch Master compact tabletop unit).
 However, because these are usually placed before the pre-amplifier in the signal chain, they contribute to the overall tone in a different way.
 Power amplifier distortion may damage speakers.

 A Direct Inject signal can capture the power-tube distortion sound without the direct coloration of a guitar speaker and microphone.
 This DI signal can be blended with a miked guitar speaker, with the DI providing a more present, immediate, bright sound, and the miked guitar speaker providing a colored, remote, darker sound.
 The DI signal can be obtained from a DI jack on the guitar amp, or from the Line Out jack of a power attenuator.

 Output transformer distortion

 The output transformer sits between the power valves and the speaker, serving to match impedance.
-When a transformer's ferromagnetic core becomes electromagnetically saturated a loss of inductance takes place, since the back E.M.F. is reliant on a change in flux in the core.
+When a transformer's ferromagnetic core becomes electromagnetically saturated, a loss of inductance takes place, since the back E.M.F. is reliant on a change in flux in the core.
 As the core reaches saturation, the flux levels off and cannot increase any further.
-With no change in flux there is no back E.M.F. and hence no reflected impedance.
+With no change in flux, there is no back E.M.F. and hence no reflected impedance.
 The transformer and valve combination then generate large 3rd order harmonics.
 So long as the core does not go into saturation, the valves will clip naturally as they drop the available voltage across them.
-In single ended systems the output harmonics will be largely even ordered due to the valve's relatively non linear characteristics at large signal swings.
-This is only true however if the magnetic core does NOT saturate.
+In single ended systems, the output harmonics will be largely even ordered due to the valve's relatively non linear characteristics at large signal swings.
+This is only true, however, if the magnetic core does not saturate.